OdayDarwesh/Hospital_Website/README.md

 # Hospital_Website
-This Home Page for Emirates Hospital, this project created using HTML, CSS, Bootstarap, Javascript.
+This Home Page for virtual Hospital, this project created using HTML5, CSS3, Bootstarap and Javascript.